Aurekana/SwBus/Assembly/README.md

 - If all parts fit well, glue 16-MagFront to 05-Front and 04-Front, taking care not to glue ChargeHandle sub-assembly into position unless immobile charge handle desired.

 ## 005. Magazine Cover Installation
+Note: 27-MagCover is also available in the STL folder as 27a-MagCover and 27b-MagCover; this is the 27-MagCover part split into two parts for printers with a not tall enough Z-height.
+27a and 27b can be printed separately and fastened together to subsitute for the single part 27.
 - Test fit 27-MagCover into 16-MagFront and 17-MagBack to ensure fit, trim and sand as needed.
 Prototype required cutting away of a substantial quantity of the shown area of the 27-MagCover to fit under the flap of 17-MagBack.
 - Position 27-MagCover into slots on 16-MagFront.
 - Insert 3/8" aluminum rod into hole as shown in 005B so that 27-MagCover hinge tabs are secured to 16-MagFront.
 Ensure 27-MagCover can rotate freely open and closed.